-OUR OPINION

-In our opinion, the accompanying financial statements give a true and fair view of the financial position of Lehman Brothers Treasury Co.
-B.V. in liquidation as at 31 December 2021 and of its result for 2021 in accordance with Part 9 of Book 2 of the Dutch Civil Code.
+WE HAVE AUDITED OUR OPINION The financial statements comprise: In our opinion, the accompanying financial 1. the balance sheet as at statements give a true and fair view of the 31 December 2022; financial position of Lehman Brothers 2. the profit and loss account for 2022; and Treasury Co B.V. in liquidation as at 3. the notes comprising of a summary the 31 December 2022 and of its result for 2022 accounting policies and other explanatory in accordance with Part 9 of Book 2 of the information.
+Dutch Civil Code.